yellowmonkey123/jo_app_next/README.md

     4.  **Prioritize Learning:** Encourage questions and be prepared to elaborate or discuss alternatives.
     5.  **Update README:** At the end of each significant work session, collaboratively update the "Session Log / Handoff Section" below with a summary of changes, status, and next steps.
     6.  **Git Workflow:** Assume changes will be committed frequently using Git best practices (clear commit messages).
+    7. FINAL NOTES: Be short, but also concise.
+Don't leave anything out, but don't over pontificate.

 ## 3. Tech Stack